Careers360 Logo

 Answer:

-We know that nitrogen is an inert gas and does not react with the oil and fat-containing food.
+Answer: We know that nitrogen is an inert gas and does not react with oil and fat-containing food.
 Whereas, other gases like oxygen react with the oil and fat-containing food and make them rancid.
-Hence, to remove oxygen and prevent food from acidity food items are flushed with nitrogen.
+Hence, to remove oxygen and prevent food from acidic food items is flushed with nitrogen.

-Corrosion is a process in which metals deteriorate due to chemical reaction with moisture, air, and chemicals.
-Rusting of iron is a major example of corrosion.
+Answer: Corrosion is a process in which metals deteriorate due to chemical reactions with moisture, air, and chemicals.
+The rusting of iron is a major example of corrosion.
 Iron corrodes in the presence of moisture and air.

-The process of oxidation of fats and oils which can be noticed by a change in color, smell, and taste is known as rancidity.
+Answer: The process of oxidation of fats and oils, which can be noticed by a change in color, smell, and taste, is known as rancidity.

-Example: When butter is kept in the open atmosphere than its smell and taste change which results in rancidity.
+Example: When butter is kept in an open atmosphere,e its smell and taste change which results in rancidity.

 JEE Main Important Mathematics Formulas